aviwidgerson8/aviwidgerson8.github.io/output/posts/UPSC - Blog/Notes/Learning Notes/Current Affairs/Daily News/Hindu/2021/hindu-may-2021-news-notes/index.md

 - [ ] What is India Energy Exchange ?
 What is its significance ?
 Who is its authority ?

 ## 8th May
+- [ ] #dictionary : prima facie ?
+- [ ] What is Article - 226 ?
+- [ ] #dictionary : preclude ?
+- [ ] #dictionary : reneging ?
+- [ ] #dictionary : stave off ?
+- [ ] What is CT-Scan ?
+What is technology behind its functioning ?
+- [ ] What is Special Leave Petition ?
+When can it be invoked ?
+- [ ] What is Assam Accord, 1986 ?
+What is its significance ?
+What is its relation to the issue of citizenship ?
+- [ ] What is Orunodai Scheme ?
+What is its significance ?
+- [ ] What is National Commission for Women ?
+What are it functions ?
+Who is its authority & What is its mandate ?
+What kind of body it is ?
+- [ ] What is the role of Registrar General of India in implementation of NRC in Assam ?
+- [ ] #dictionary : mainstay ?
+- [ ] What are the conventions or conferences realted to TRIPS agreements of WTO ?
+- [ ] What is Innovators Growth Platform (IGP) related to startups listing ?
+What is its signifiance ?

+## 9th May
 - [ ]